ldilab/ldilab.github.io/README.md

 # Language and Data Intelligence Laboratory Website

 The Language and Data Intelligence Laboratory (LDI) website is built using [Jekyll](https://jekyllrb.com/), a static site generator.
 This allows us to easily create and maintain a dynamic website with minimal effort.
+Moreover, Github Pages natively supports Jekyll, making it easy to deploy the website just by commiting the current folder.

-## Build and Deploy
+## Build and Deploy Locally

 In order to build the website, you will need to have [Ruby](https://www.ruby-lang.org/en/) and [Bundler](https://bundler.io/) installed.